jeengbe/vality/docs/docs/usage/enys.md

 ### Enum

-Arrays with more than one Eny in turn, are treated as an enum of the passed Enys (matching any of the passed).
+Arrays with more than one eny in turn, are treated as an enum of the passed enys (matching any of the passed).

 ```ts twoslash
 // @noErrors